Search for heavy pseudoscalar and scalar bosons decaying to a top quark pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data analysis in the dilepton channel

 The search is performed by building three-dimensional (3D) templates using \mtt and two observables \chel and \chan that probe the spin correlations of the \ttbar system.
 Spin correlation variables have been discussed in detail in Refs.~\cite{Bernreuther:2004jv, Bernreuther:2010ny,Bernreuther:2015yna, Aguilar-Saavedra:2022uye, Maltoni:2024tul, Aguilar-Saavedra:2024mnm}, and we follow the coordinate system and sign convention of Ref.~\cite{Bernreuther:2015yna}.
 The observable \chel (referred to as $\cos\varphi$ in Refs.~\cite{Bernreuther:2004jv, Bernreuther:2015yna} and $-\cos\theta_{ab}$ in Ref.~\cite{Aguilar-Saavedra:2022uye}) is defined as the scalar product $\chel=\Hellp\cdot\Hellm$, where \Hellp and \Hellm are the unit vectors of the momenta of the two leptons in the rest frames of their parent \PQt and \PAQt, respectively, obtained by first boosting the leptons into the \ttbar ZMF and then further boosting them into the rest frames of their parent top (anti)quarks.
 The observable \chan (identified with $-\cos\theta'_{ab}$ in Ref.~\cite{Aguilar-Saavedra:2022uye}) is obtained by flipping the sign of the component parallel to the top quark direction (the $\widehat{k}$ direction in Ref.~\cite{Bernreuther:2015yna}) for either \Hellp or \Hellm, and then calculating a similar scalar product.
 The slopes of both distributions provide sensitivity to the degree of alignment between the \PQt and \PAQt spins.
+The absolute resolutions of \chel and \chan as provided by the kinematic reconstruction, defined analogously as for \acpTTT in Section~\ref{sec:singlelepanalysis}, are found to be 0.46 for \chel and 0.60 for \chan.

 At the generator level and with no requirements on acceptance, the distributions of \chel and \chan, integrated over the phase space of all other variables, follow a straight line, as shown in Fig.~\ref{fig:chelchan} for SM \ttbar and resonant \PGF boson.
 For \chel, the slope is maximally positive for a pseudoscalar resonance, due to the resulting \ttbar system being in the \oneSzero state with anticorrelated \PQt and \PAQt spins.
 The slope for the SM \ttbar production is mildly positive, being the weighted average of all possible \ttbar spin states reachable by the initial colliding partons.
 Lastly, the slope of the scalar resonance is mildly negative, as a consequence of the \ttbar pair being in the \threePzero spin state.
 On the other hand, for \chan, the slope is mildly positive for a pseudoscalar resonance, approximately flat for the SM \ttbar production, and maximally negative for a scalar resonance.
 We further remark that, at generator level, the \chel and \chan distributions for \PSA and \PSH resonances have the same slopes regardless of their mass and width values.
 The slopes of the SM \ttbar distributions on the other hand are dependent on \mtt---this is because of the change in the relative proportions of the colliding initial partons as well as their helicity combinations.
 These features of the \chel and \chan distributions, when combined with \mtt, allow for discrimination between the signal and background processes and between the \PSA and \PSH states in a broad range of phase space.